mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 However, it has also been recognised that the online meeting does not provide an equivalent opportunity to socialize.
 The observed slight decrease in submission of new (-00) drafts, while the overall number of draft submission and productivity seem to stay stable, might also be an indication of the dismiss of these interactions.
-The increase in interim meetings potentially compensates for these missing interactions for continuous work (or may even increases productivity there), but seems to be less adequate to spark new ideas.
+The increase in interim meetings potentially compensates for these missing interactions for continuous work (or may even increase productivity there), but seems to be less adequate to spark new ideas.

 None of the data observed so far can, however, be interpreted as showing a significant trend.
 However, these factors